 - managing or preventing diabetes, kidney disease, and other complications

 - decreasing the likelihood of an acute flare-up of pancreatitis

 Meal plans will generally involve food sources that are high in protein and have dense nutritional content.
-These are likely to include whole grains, vegetables, fruits, low-fat dairy products, and lean protein sources, such as boneless chicken and fish.
+These are likely to include whole grains, vegetables, fruits, low fat dairy products, and lean protein sources, such as boneless chicken and fish.

 Fatty, oily, or greasy foods should be avoided, as these can trigger the pancreas to release more enzymes than usual.
 As a primary cause of chronic pancreatitis, alcohol is also best avoided while on a pancreatitis-friendly diet.

-Depending on the extent of the damage, patients may also have to take artificial versions of some enzymes to aid digestion.
+Depending on the extent of the damage, individuals may also have to take artificial versions of some enzymes to aid digestion.
 These will ease bloating, make their feces less greasy and foul-smelling, and help any abdominal cramps.

 Chronic pancreatitis is usually a complication of recurrent episodes of acute pancreatitis.
 These can lead to permanent damage in the pancreas.